 Different types of life insurance come with different benefits.
 When it comes to living benefits, whole life insurance takes the cake.
 It offers tax advantages, earns guaranteed interest and potential dividends, grows cash value (you can withdraw it for any expense you like, including retirement, or borrow it tax-free), offers liquidity, protects your assets from creditors and judgements, and offers a safe place to put your money not correlated with the stock market.
 It can also be customized with additional benefits called “policy riders”.

-Insurance providers recognize that to truly meet specific needs of individual people and families, one-size-fits-all policies won’t cut it.
+Insurance providers recognize that to truly meet specific needs of individual people and families, one-size-fits-all policies won’t cut it and you need the right life insurance for you.
 They need to be customized.
-So they offer policy riders that are add-on features to whole life insurance policies.
+So they offer policy riders such as a terminal illness benefit that are add-on features to whole life insurance policies.
 Essentially, riders offer benefits and coverage that enhance your basic policy.

-There are many types of policy riders, including Guaranteed Insurability rider, Term Conversion rider, Paid-Up Additions rider, Accidental Death Benefit rider and more.
-These riders range in cost from “included free” to nominal fees, upon exercising the option, to additional premium charges (depending upon the depth and scope of the rider).
-To learn more about the most commonly used policy riders and how to find the right ones for your financial goals, click here.
+There are many types of policy riders, including Guaranteed Insurability rider, Term Conversion rider, Paid-Up Additions rider, Accidental Death Benefit rider terminal illness rider, and more.
+These riders range in cost from “included free” to nominal additional cost, upon exercising the option, to additional premium charges (depending upon the depth and scope of the rider).

 This article focuses on the Accelerated Death Benefit rider and the living benefit it provides to policyholders.